This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Fertilization Methods

-- Organic fertilizers like compost improve soil structure while slowly releasing nutrients
+- Organic fertilizers like compost and aged manure build soil health while feeding slowly over time

 Pruning Techniques